Skip to main content

 4. Important: Click the Copy button to copy the password and save it securely

 Save this password immediately — you will not be able to view it again.
-You’ll need it when configuring Serval.
+You will need it when you select Basic authentication in Serval.

 1. Click Submit